Maryland Route 201: Route description

-MD 201 begins at the District of Columbia boundary in Tuxedo as Kenilworth Avenue, which continues into Washington, D.C. as DC 295.
+MD 201 begins at the District of Columbia boundary in Tuxedo as Kenilworth Avenue, which continues into Washington, D.C., as DC 295.
 The six-lane freeway enters Maryland by passing under Eastern Avenue, which has an extra-wide bridge over the freeway.
 MD 201 heads north paralleled by unsigned MD 965 (Kenilworth Avenue), a one-way service road to and from Eastern Avenue that parallels the freeway along a narrow roadway; there are ramps from MD 965 to northbound MD 201 and from southbound MD 201 to MD 965.
 The freeway crosses over MD 965 and Amtrak's Northeast Corridor railroad line and enters the Kenilworth Interchange, which connects MD 201, US 50 (John Hanson Highway), the Baltimore–Washington Parkway (unsigned MD 295), and MD 459, which is also named Kenilworth Avenue.
 Just north of MD 201's bridges over US 50, two-lane ramps split from MD 201 to join the Baltimore–Washington Parkway.
-MD 201 becomes a non-freeway four-lane divided highway and has ramps to and from MD 459, which is used for access from northbound MD 201 to westbound US 50 and from westbound US 50 to northbound MD 201.
+MD 201 becomes a four-lane expressway and has ramps to and from MD 459, which is used for access from northbound MD 201 to westbound US 50 and from westbound US 50 to northbound MD 201.

 North of MD 459, MD 201 crosses over the Alexandria Extension of CSX's Capital Subdivision railroad line and curves northwest to pass under the Baltimore–Washington Parkway.
 North of the parkway, southbound MD 201 has a ramp to US 50 (New York Avenue) into Washington.
-The state highway has a staggered pair of intersections with 52nd Avenue, which heads south and north as MD 769D and MD 769C, respectively.
+MD 201 becomes a four-lane arterial road and has a staggered pair of intersections with 52nd Avenue, which heads south and north as MD 769D and MD 769C, respectively.
 MD 201 expands to six lanes and curves north into the town of Bladensburg.
 The highway drops to four lanes ahead of its partial cloverleaf interchange with MD 450 (Annapolis Road).
 Northbound MD 201 has two pairs of ramps for the interchange; the southern set are with MD 201A and the northern set are with the northern end of MD 769C (48th Street).
 MD 201 leaves Bladensburg, passes through the town of Edmonston, and meets the northern end of the southern segment of Edmonston Road in the town of Riverdale Park.